leolucasguedes/leolucasguedes/README.md

 ### Hi there  👋
 - 🙋‍♂️ I'm Leonardo, but you can call me Leo
 - 🇧🇷 Brazilian
+- 🎓 Full-Stack Developer
-- 🎓 Full-Stack Developer by Driven Education
+- 🎓 Graduated by Driven Education
 - 🎓 Graphic Designer by RedZero
+- 📘 2th period of Analysis and Systems Development (2/5)
-- 📘 5th period of Management (6/8)
+- 📘 7th period of Management (7/8)
 - 🌎 Fluent in three languages

 ## 📝 Technologies and languages